The Crystal Palace: Great Exhibition

 The Great Exhibition was opened on 1 May 1851 by Queen Victoria.
 It was the first of the World's fair exhibitions of culture and industry.
 There were some 100,000 objects, displayed along more than ten miles, by over 15,000 contributors.
 Britain occupied half the display space inside with exhibits from the home country and the empire.
 France was the largest foreign contributor.
 The exhibits were grouped into four main categories—Raw Materials, Machinery, Manufacturers and Fine Arts.
-The exhibits ranged from the Koh-i-Noor diamond, Sevres porcelain, and music organs to a massive hydraulic press, and a fire engine.
+The exhibits ranged from the Koh-i-Noor diamond, Sèvres porcelain, and music organs to a massive hydraulic press, and a fire engine.
 There was also a 27-foot tall Crystal Fountain.

 In the first week, the prices were £1; they were then reduced to five shillings for the next three weeks, a price which still effectively limited entrance to middle-class and aristocratic visitors.
 The working classes finally came to the exhibition on 26 May, when weekday prices were reduced to one shilling (although the price was two shillings and sixpence on Fridays, and still five shillings on Saturdays).
 Over six million admissions were counted at the toll-gates, although the proportion which were repeat/returning visitors is not known.
 The event made a surplus of £186,000 (equivalent to £), money which was used to found the Victoria and Albert Museum, the Science Museum and the Natural History Museum in South Kensington.

 The Crystal Palace had the first major installation of public toilets, the Retiring Rooms, in which sanitary engineer George Jennings installed his "Monkey Closet" flushing lavatory (initially just for men but later catering for women also).
 During the exhibition, 827,280 visitors each paid one penny to use them.
 It is often suggested that the euphemism "spending a penny" originated at the exhibition, but the phrase is more likely to date from the 1890s when public lavatories, fitted with penny-coin-operated locks, were first established by British local authorities.
 The Great Exhibition closed on 15 October 1851.